Thales Luna (formerly SafeNet Luna) HSM

 By default, SEs use the management network to interact with the HSM.
 On CSP, Avi Vantage also supports the use of a dedicated network for HSM interaction.
 Also, on the CSP platform, you can use a dedicated interface on the Controllers for HSM communication.

-The Password and partition Serial Number fields (as shown in the below screenshot of the Avi UI) can be populated if the respective HSM partition passwords are available at this stage.
-Otherwise, this has to be done after client registration step below.
+- Enter the Serial Number and Password of the partition assigned to the client if the respective HSM partition passwords are available at this stage.
+Otherwise, this can be done after the client registration step discussed below.

-Note, if any dedicated SE or Controller interfaces have been configured for HSM communication, check Dedicated Interface box and verify the IPs listed are those of the desired dedicated interfaces on the Service Engines and/or Controllers.
-The UI should allow changing the IP addresses if this is not the case.
+If any dedicated SE or Controller interfaces have been configured for HSM communication, check Dedicated Interface box and verify the IPs listed are those of the desired dedicated interfaces on the Service Engines and/or Controllers.

 Step 2: Register the Client with HSM Devices for Mutual Authentication